Q&A with Gail Finsand, MS, CCC-SLP, a Speech-Language Pathologist at Madonna Rehabilitation Hospital in Lincoln, Nebraska

-Q: What motivated you to become a respiratory therapist?
+Q: Who or what motivated you to become a speech-language pathologist?

-Q: When and how did you start at Pen Bay Medical Center?
+Q: When and how did you start at Madonna?

 Q: What types of patients/diagnoses do you encounter most frequently?

-Q: Can you share a motivational story about your career in respiratory therapy?
+Q: Can you share a motivational story about your experiences?

-Q: Are there other areas of interest for you as a respiratory therapist, either clinically or educationally, that you plan to pursue?
+Q: Are there other areas of interest for you as a speech-language therapist, either clinically or educationally, that you plan to pursue?

-Q: What are the greatest challenges you face as a respiratory therapist?
+Q: What are the greatest challenges you face as an SLP?

-Q: Do you feel that the role of respiratory therapists has changed over recent years?
+Q: Do you feel that the role of speech-language pathologists has changed over recent years?
+If so, how?

-Q: What do you feel is of the greatest concern to respiratory therapists today?
+Q: What do you feel is of the greatest concern to SLPs today?

 Q: What is the most important thing you’ve learned over the course of your career?

-Q: What advice do you have for others thinking of entering respiratory management?
+Q: What advice do you have for others thinking of entering the field?

-Q: How has working in management allowed you to grow professionally?
+Q: How has working in rehabilitation allowed you to grow professionally?

 Q: If you could sum up your job in one word, what would it be and why?